oxidecomputer/crucible-fio-rig/README.md

 There is not yet a way to specify the region parameters (block size, extents) with args.

+Also, the region is not filled with data before running the IO tests.
+We could do that; we could even make it an argument as to whether to do it.
+But know that it's not happening right now.

 ## Running the tests against a remote downstairs

 Currently there's no way to do this.
 Adding support shouldn't be trouble.
 We need